erronjason/pingtest/README.md

 Install [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads), then simply run `vagrant up` in the directory.

-Upon startup, the script will begin logging to status.log in the main directory.
+~~Upon startup, the script will begin logging to status.log in the main directory.~~ Well, it should.

+### Todo:
+* Be sober enough to use upstart correctly
+* Build a gui to present the data via http (it can just parse the logfile)
+* Make aforementioned gui pretty (some graphs and crap)